nadiamariduena/python-intro-2024-privat/14_dictio_SETS.md

 ```

 - In this example, the union of set1, set2, and set3 results in `{1, 2, 3, 4, 5, 6, 7}.` **Notice** that the element 3 appears only once in the union set, even though it's present in both set1, set2, and set3.
 This is because sets only contain unique elements, and duplicates are automatically removed.

+✋If you want to preserve the different data contained in all three sets separately, you should keep them separate and not perform a union operation.
+You can work with the individual sets as needed without merging them.